Bruckyy/PythonRAT/README.md

 screenshot  : Take a screenshot from the selected agent, you can optionally specify a name for the screenshot | Optional: FILE: String | screenshot [my_screenshot]
 ====================
 ```
+/!\ The `download`, `search` and `hashdump` commands can fail on windows clients. /!\

+The download command will put downloaded files into the `incoming` directory that it will create.

 ### Misc